-Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.
+Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle-building dreams.

-The first thing to understand when muscle building is that you’re looking to increase your mass, it’s not normally a good idea to try to lose weight while building muscle.
+The first thing to understand when muscle building is that you’re looking to increase your mass; it’s not normally a good idea to try to lose weight while building muscle.

+Weight loss requires a reduction in calories below your maintenance amount.
+Building muscle requires excess calories over your maintenance amount.
 It’s not easy to do both of these things at the same time.

 You also need to decide if you’re training for size or strength, which depends on your current capabilities.